-The income lifetime mortgage is basically, an equity release scheme that allows you to top up your retirement income, via getting a fixed income every month into your account.
+An income lifetime mortgage plan is a type of equity release scheme that allows you to top up your retirement income.
+This is possible through a fixed income paid into your account monthly.

 The Mechanics of an Income Lifetime Mortgage Scheme

-The minimum income payment is usually £200 per month, and you have several options to get this over 10 to 15, or 20 to 25 years.
+The minimum income payment is usually £200 per month, and you can usually receive this over 10 to 15, or 20 to 25 years.

-Your estate also needs to have a minimum valuation of £100,000, and the youngest homeowner should be over 55 years to qualify.
+Your estate also needs to have a minimum value of £100,000, and the youngest homeowner must be over 55 years to qualify.

-Here is an indication of how this plan can work across the three different income plans that Legal & General offer their consumers.
+Here’s an indication of how this plan can work across the 3 different income plans that Legal & General offer their consumers in Jan 2022.

 Let’s say, Liza Gödel is 60 years of age, her estate has a market value of £500,000, and she opts to take out a 20-year income term and chooses to take out the maximum initial loan.